RiverBench/riverbench.github.io/docs/documentation/dataset-source-format.md

 * `.github/` – the directory with CI configuration needed to package and publish your dataset.
 You don't need to change anything there.
 * `LICENSE` – specifies the license for the dataset.
 * `metadata.ttl` – describes the dataset in a machine-readable manner.
-See the [metadata wiki page](metadata) for more details.
+See the [metadata documentation](metadata.md) for more details.
 * `README.md` – auto-generated from metadata.ttl.
 You don't need to touch it.

 You can also add more files and directories (like `.gitignore`, etc.) to the repository.

 ## Source files

-* Source files must be uploaded as a GitHub release to your repository, following [this guide](creating-new-dataset/#step-3-upload-the-dataset-sources).
+* Source files must be uploaded as a GitHub release to your repository, following [this guide](creating-new-dataset.md#step-3-upload-the-dataset-sources).
 * There must be exactly one source file per dataset (either `triples.tar.gz`, `graphs.tar.gz`, or `quads.tar.gz`).
 * The source file must be a `.tar.gz` archive, with a structure, as outlined below.
 * The archive can contain only directories (nesting is allowed) and stream element files.